 When a death occurs, the hospital or related medical facility places a call to one of three organ procurement organizations in Saving Sight’s tri-state area (Missouri, Kansas

-When consent for donation has been given, the DSC consults medical records and conducts a medical and social history interview with a member of the donor’s family.
+When authorization for donation has been determined, the DSC consults medical records and conducts a medical and social history interview with a member of the donor’s family.